D&D 5e: Elf Artificer Guide

 Do you love using items?
 What about magical items?
 Consider rolling an artificer.
 These magical tinkerers always have something up their sleeves, creating a versatile option for new and veteran players alike.

-The Artificer class is typically in Gnomish territory, what with its focus on tinkering.
+The Artificer class is typically in Gnomish territory, with its focus on tinkering.
 However, Elves can give this class even more of a magical flair.

 How to Make an Elf Artificer

 Elves are great artificers – one of the best racial options in the game.
 Start by choosing the High Elf subrace for bonuses to Dexterity and Intelligence, both of which are very important to Artificers.